 Expanding Access to Funding isn’t Charity.
 It’s a Good Business Model.

-1. Investing Beyond Unicorns
+2. Investing Beyond Unicorns

 Expanding the toolkit for early stage investing has never been more urgent.
-We cannot afford to limit entrepreneurship—and all it brings to the world—to companies that exclusively track to the VC-model for hunting unicorns.
+We cannot limit entrepreneurship—and all it brings to the world—to companies that exclusively track to the VC-model for hunting unicorns.
 There are thousands of companies that have significant growth potential even if they are unlikely to achieve the huge valuations or outsized exits needed to be considered “VC-backable.”

 These companies produce excellent results for investors and products / services the world wants and needs.
 That these companies are led by founders with grit, creativity, and extraordinary commitment to making the world a better place is icing on the cake!
+These companies outperform their non-diverse peers and we proud to be even a small part of their journey.

-2. Backing Founders Who Build Without the Perks of Privilege
+3. Backing Founders Who Build Without the Perks of Privilege

 • 60% of RevUp companies are C-Suite diverse